Study in the USA | IDP Vietnam

 • Research assistant: about $15-16 per hour

-In addition, according to the innovative policies in recent years, international students can apply for permission to work off-campus through programs such as OPT (Optional Practical Training) or CPT (Curricular Practical Training)
+In addition, according to the policies for international students, international students can apply for permission to work off-campus through programs such as OPT (Optional Practical Training) or CPT (Curricular Practical Training).
+These programs help students gain real-world work experience related to their discipline.

 Choosing a low-cost school